YU-Zhejian/yuzj_linux_workshop/lab2/02_libtool_scp/Readme.md

 make clean install
 ```

-Try change some environment variables like `CC` or `PREFIX` and see what' happenning.
+Try change some environment variables like `CC` or `PREFIX` and see what's happening.
 For example:

 ```bash
 CC=clang make clean install